BC-CSCI-1102-F18-MW/ps0.5/README.md

 <img src="terminal.png" width="600"  />

-This is a bash shell by default.
+Terminal provides a bash shell by default.
 The shell is waiting for you to type a unix command.
 You don't have to master unix for this course, but it would be helpful to study it if you aren't familiar with it.
 Google for a tutorial or follow along with the [very basic tutorial I use in my other classes](https://people.rit.edu/emilypx/lab1.html) (no need to turn it in, of course).

 For now type **exactly** what is shown to the right of the `$` prompt.
 Feel free to copy and paste, but don't include the `$`!: